huw-morris-lab/ukbiobank/README.md

 		starts_with("53"), #date of baseline assessment
 		starts_with("40023"), #DEATH and DEATH_CAUSE table. count of the number of rows for each participant in the DEATH table.
 		#The DEATH table replicates the information in Field 40000, Field 40018 and Field 40020.
 The DEATH_CAUSE table replicates the information in Field 40001 and Field 40002
-		#SUPPOSEDLY according to UK Biobank but I have not found this is the case - I download the DEATH and DEATH_CAUSE tables separately as this seems to have more updated information (see below)
+		#SUPPOSEDLY according to UK Biobank but the Data Portal tables are updated more frequently than the main dataset
 		starts_with("40000"), #date of death
 		starts_with("40007"), #age at death
 		starts_with("40001"), #cause of death primary